dmitrykoro/fl-execution-framework/README.md

 ## General information

 This is the code and dataset repository for the evaluation of the proposed malicious client removal strategy.
 This repository includes both the code and the datasets that were used for producing the results described in paper.
+Federated Learning setup is based on Flower framework.

 ## Datasets description